mui/material-ui/docs/data/joy/migration/migrating-default-theme.md

 ### Tabs

-The [Tabs](/joy-ui/react-tabs/) component has been redesigned due to this [issue](https://github.com/mui/material-ui/issues/36782).
+The [Tabs](/joy-ui/react-tabs/) component has been redesigned following feedback we've received on [this GitHub issue](https://github.com/mui/material-ui/issues/36782).

 {{"demo": "../components/tabs/TabsBasic.js"}}

-If you want to keep the old Tabs design, you can do so by adding the following to your theme:
+To keep the Tabs desgin, add the following to your theme:

 ```js
 extendTheme({